ViktorBarzin/Playground/i3lock/README.md

 Download the i3lock source code and replace **i3lock.c** with the one provided in this repo.
 Then proceed with the build process as normal.
+When done, use the lock script provided in this repo when locking your workstation - it takes care of all the sceenshoting and stuff...